-Your first step to joining the CPA Professional Education Program (PEP) or Advanced Certificate in Accounting and Finance (ACAF) is to complete a formal transcript assessment.
+To begin on the pathway to earning a CPA designation you must complete a formal transcript assessment.
 All transcript assessments in western Canada are performed by the CPA Western School of Business (CPAWSB) on post-secondary education gained within Canada (domestic) and outside of Canada (international).
-For those who may be undecided on which program of study to pursue, the assessment results will automatically include standing for both PEP and ACAF.

 Begin a Transcript Assessment

 Applicants submitting domestic education (gained within Canada) must have their official documents mailed to the CPA Western School of Business (CPAWSB) directly from the post-secondary institution(s) in a sealed envelope.
 Opened documents or unofficial copies will not be accepted.
 Exemptions are granted based on equivalencies that have been established with the various Canadian post-secondary institutions.
-For a list of course maps from post-secondary institutions in Manitoba, click here.
+View transfer credit guides for major post-secondary institutions in Manitoba here.

 Applicants who have completed CPA related prerequisite courses at international post-secondary institutions must submit the international transcript assessment request.
 This includes courses recognized as transfer credit towards a Canadian university degree.